-Figure 1.11 Google Search Results: [I'm A Mac] Source: Google Search Results the pregame show and running ads throughout the game.
+Figure 1.16 Google Search Results: [I'm a Mac]

+Source: Google Search

+However, not all companies enjoy such a successful integration of TV commercials and organic search.
+During the 2009 Super Bowl, Hyundai spent approximately \$13.5 million on advertising by sponsoring the pregame show and running ads throughout the game.
 Two of its commercials centered on its new coupe (at \$6 million for airing costs, plus commercial production costs).
 It first appeared that Hyundai understood how to integrate offline and online activities and recognized their customers' desire to interact with the company online.
-The ad showed the car speeding around a racetrack with exciting imagery and video and ended with a Web site: edityourown.com.
-See Figure 1.12.
+The ad showed the car speeding around a racetrack with exciting imagery and video and ended with a website: edityourown.com.
+See Figure 1.17.

-Figure 1.12 Hyundai "Edit Your Own" Commercial Source: Personal Screencap E1C01 The site combined interactive elements and social media components and enabled visitors to create their own videos that starred the Hyundai Genesis Coupe and share them with their friends.
-Clearly, the ad was intended to drive visitors to the "Edit Your Own" site and it's likely that the marketing team responsible for the campaign measured the commercial's success in part based on site traffic.
+Figure 1.17 Hyundai "Edit Your Own" Commercial Source: Personal screen capture

+The site combined interactive elements and social media components and enabled visitors to create their own videos that starred the Hyundai Genesis Coupe and share them with their friends.
+Clearly, the ad was intended to drive visitors to the "Edit Your Own" site, and it's likely that the marketing team responsible for the campaign measured the commercial's success, in part, based on site traffic.

 How well did the ad do?
 It probably did cause some viewers to type edityourown.com into their browser's address bar, but it also did something else.
 It caused viewers to search.
 Not long after the commercial aired, Google's Hot Trends showed that interest spiked for both [Hyundai genesis coupe] and [edit your own].
-See Figures 1.13 and 1.14.
+See Figure 1.18.

 Did searchers find what they were looking for when they typed [edit your own] into Google?
 Not exactly.

-Someone looking for edityourown.com would have likely been disappointed, since that domain doesn't appear anywhere in Google search results.
+Someone looking for edityourown.com would have likely been disappointed, since that domain doesn't appear anywhere in Google search results (see Figure 1.19).
 To Hyundai's credit, it did buy a search ad for the query, so even though it doesn't appear in the organic results, it does appear on the page.
 Unfortunately, since the ad shows the hyundaigenesis.com domain rather than edityourown.com, many searchers might have overlooked it and assumed it wasn't what they were looking for.
-And since we're an
+And since we're an instant-gratification culture as well as a searching culture, many people likely gave up and simply went back to watching the game after their failed attempt to find the site.

+It's clear from the Google Trends data that the commercial spiked interest in the campaign, but if the marketing department measured success based only on site visits, it may have considered the commercial a failure.
+But the failure occurred at the point of search-not due to the commercial itself.
+Although Hyundai appeared to understand the relationship between offline

+Hot Trends (USA)

+Feb 1, 2009 - change date

+Jpdated 13 minutes ago

+1. waiter payton 26. streaming superbowl

+2. journey lead singer 27. roman numerals

+3. jennifer hudson american idol 28. superbowl kick off time 2009

+4. hyundai genesis coupe 29. marguis jet

+5. don't be an asterisk 30. puppy bowl

+6. steve perry 31. nbc superbowl

+7. jennifer hudson super bowl 32. super bowl halftime show

+8. superbowl 2009 score 33. arnel pineda

+9. watch superbowl online 34. michael phelps smoking weed

+10. watch super bowl live 35_pbc-sports

+11. universal heroes 36. edit your own

+12. jennifer hudson national anthem 37. land of the lost

-Figure 1.13 Google Search Trends, Super Bowl 2009 Source: Google Trends
+Figure 1.18 Google Search Trends, Super Bowl 2009 Source: Google Trends